 The benefits of pull-ups span the gamut from increasing muscular strength and overall

-Pull-ups are one of the most effective back strengthening exercises.
+Pull-ups are one of the most effective back-strengthening exercises.
 While many guys tend to focus on the muscles in the front of the body—abs, chest, biceps, and shoulders, working the back of the body is equally important to keep the body balanced, prevent injuries, and improve overall functional strength.
 Pull-ups strengthen the latissimus dorsi, trapezius, erector spinae in the thoracic region, levator scapulae, and infraspinatus.

-You may find some of this benefit translates to being able to lift more weight or complete more reps in other resistance exercises, as grip strength is often a limiting factor at the top end of sets unless you specifically train your hands to develop more grip strength.
+You may find some of this benefit translates to being able to lift more weight or complete additional reps in other resistance exercises, as grip strength is often a limiting factor at the top end of sets unless you specifically train your hands to develop more grip strength.
 Master your pull-up and watch what it can do for your deadlift numbers, too.

 Resistance training exercises have been shown to increase bone density because it loads the bones, signaling them to lay down more cellular and mineral components for the bony matrix.
 Additionally, stronger muscles pull more forcefully on the bones when they contract, which also signals your body to deposit more minerals and strengthen the structure of your bones.

 Studies have found that resistance training exercises like pull-ups can improve various markers of health.
 For example, regular strength training can reduce blood pressure, lower visceral fat and waist circumference, improve blood sugar control and insulin sensitivity, reduce cholesterol and blood lipids, and improve body composition.

 Besides a good pull-up bar, you don’t need anything to do pull-ups.
 Many strength training exercises require bulky or heavy weights and can’t be done on the go.
-You can even do pull-ups out in nature using sturdy tree limbs, or in parks or playgrounds on playground equipment.
+You can even do pull-ups out in nature using sturdy tree limbs or in parks or playgrounds on playground equipment.

 Resistance training exercises, such as pull-ups, have been found to be an effective way to reduce stress and anxiety and improve mood.
 Like aerobic or cardio training, strength training can reduce cortisol and produce endorphins, which means that taking on pull-ups and other resistance exercises at the gym can leave you in a better headspace post-workout.

-8. Pull-ups Are Challenging
+8. Pull-ups are challenging

 It can help you feel confident, strong, capable, and fit—the importance of which should not be overlooked.
-If you’ve felt your motivation lacking in the gym lately, and you have yet to be able to do a real pull-up, set the goal and get training.
+If you’ve ever felt your motivation lacking in the gym lately, and you have yet to be able to do a real pull-up, set the goal, and get training.
 You may just find a renewed sense of determination when tackling your workouts.